KaustubhN12/nappy-prose-7608/README.md

 *   Some Dependencies
 *   Project Deployed on Vercel

-<p>Thanks Masai School for giving us this opportunity to show and deploy our skills to explore ideas and learn new things about project-making </p>
+Thanks Masai School for giving us this opportunity to show and deploy our skills to explore ideas and learn new things about project-making

-<h2>Special Thanks 😊</h2>
+Special Thanks 😊